Monkey Man (film): Production

+Development and filming

 Around 2014, Dev Patel conceived the image of a man wearing a rubber monkey mask in a wrestling ring in "the armpit of India" and wrote down the words "Monkey Man".
 On October 29, 2018, it was reported that Patel would make his directorial debut with an action thriller film titled Monkey Man, which he co-wrote with Paul Angunawela and John Collee, and was set to star in.
 Initially, Patel tried to recruit his Chappie director, Neill Blomkamp to direct but Blomkamp declined and suggested he direct it himself given Patel's descriptions and passion for the project.
 Speaking of his work on the film, Patel stated, "I think the action genre has sometimes been abused by the system.
 I wanted to give it real soul, real trauma, real pain ...
 And I wanted to infuse it with a little bit of culture."

 Patel had seen Pitobash Tripathy in Million Dollar Arm (2014), and invited the actor to audition for Alphonso.
 Vipin Sharma, who had a small role in Hotel Mumbai (2018) starring Patel, was quickly cast as Alpha after a brief audition.
 Sobhita Dhulipala had auditioned for Monkey Man before getting her first film role in 2016, but did not hear back from the production team until 2019, when Patel confirmed that she got the part of Sita "from the moment he saw her audition".

 Initially gearing up to shoot on location in India in early 2020, the film was postponed and nearly canceled as a result of the coronavirus pandemic across that country.
 Patel then opted to shoot the film on a small island in Batam, Indonesia.
 While filming the first action sequence, Patel broke his hand.
 He later broke two of his toes when a stuntman dropped an ax on his foot by accident.

-On March 12, 2021, it was announced that filming was completed and Thunder Road Films had sold worldwide rights to Netflix for $30 million.
+On March 12, 2021, it was announced that filming was completed and Netflix had acquired distribution rights for the world excluding Latin America, Spain, Iceland, Poland, former Yugoslavia, Russia, the Baltics, China, Hong Kong, Indonesia, and pan-Asian pay television for $30 million.
 However, Netflix later felt the film was too gritty for Indian audiences and was concerned about their reaction to the film's political commentary, instead quietly shopping it around and nearly cancelling the release.
 Of this decision, Patel said, "[Netflix] didn't really know what they'd bargained for.
 The actual film itself is a lot denser and it's saying a lot... it's not your usual action scene on page one, and then you continue fighting nonstop.
 It's trying to do a bit more."
 Sometime thereafter, Jordan Peele saw the film and came on board as producer under his Monkeypaw Productions banner and persuaded Universal Pictures (with which Monkeypaw has an exclusivity deal) to acquire the film from Netflix for under $10 million.
 Patel later stated that Peele "took us from this thing that was brushed under the carpet to putting us on top of the mantel piece."